- 16 Jan 2026

 Click the Template dropdown and select Custom Freeform Email with Markdown rendered into HTML.

-Add your SMTP details in the applicable fields.
+Add your SMTP details.
 For example:

 Click Save.

-Configure Notification Type 2: Not a Phish
+Notification #2: Not a Phish

 In your Red Canary portal, navigate to Automation.